10 Things you have to See Near Prague

 • Organized excursion: if you prefer to spend the night in Prague, the best option is to hire an organized excursion.

-Book your excursion to Ceský Krumlov
+Book an excursion to Ceský Krumlov

 České Budějovice| ©Kevin Prince